Interested in learning more about the UNBC Co-op program?

 Students who enroll in co-op ensure they are ready for anything that comes their way – be it a summer job or life after graduation.

 Studies also show that students who graduate from undergraduate co-op programs experience:

 - higher employment rates,

 - higher earnings.

-- participate in exclusive pre-employment workshops and training,
+- participating in exclusive pre-employment workshops and training,

-- gain quality work experience in a variety of fields with multiple employers,
+- gaining quality work experience in a variety of fields with multiple employers,

-- receive competitive wages for their work, and
+- receiving competitive wages for their work, and

 Additionally, UNBC Co-op students specifically benefit from a centralized, one-stop-shop co-op office that works closely with employers, UNBC faculties, and other UNBC departments to ensure its students are given access to the workshops, training, and mentorship that will help them succeed, and quality co-op work term opportunities for them to succeed in!